 Before the pandemic struck, I really wasn't well.
 Leaving my house was a task I often couldn't face.
 Apart from contractual obligations, I struggled to pluck up the courage to step outside without the promise of financial reward.
 However, on days where it was an absolute necessity, I needed music to imbue me with some pseudo energy, just enough to distract me and get me out of the door.
 This record fulfilled this task.
 With majestic sounds from Yo-Yo Ma on the cello, tenacious mandolin playing from Chris Thile and the rest of the band seemingly having the best jam of their lives, this folk number is one of the most concentrated forms of optimism ever conceived.
 It zings with gumption!
 There is also something about strings playing unison at the octave, shredding away – just immense.

-2. Song For Our Daughter, the whole album
+2. Laura Marling - Song For Our Daughter, the whole album

 "Sometimes the hardest thing to learn is what you get from what you lose,"